 At a minimum, you should install a plugin like Wordfence or Securi to make sure that you are well protected from malicious activity.

-Is The Ecommerce Plugin Compatible With Your Version Of WordPress?
+Are The WordPress Ecommerce Plugins Compatible With Your Version Of WordPress?

 WordPress updates every couple of months which can create compatibility problems for smaller developers who may not have the resources to keep up.

-As a result, it is important to choose a plugin that is updated frequently from a company that has dedicated resources for support.
+As a result, it is important to choose WordPress plugins that are updated frequently from a company that has dedicated resources for support.

-Does The Ecommerce Plugin Have Strong 3rd Party Developer Support?
+Does The WordPress Ecommerce Plugin Have Strong 3rd Party Developer Support?

 Ecommerce is constantly evolving and new features and tools are added every single day.
-Without the help of 3rd party software and developers, your online store will quickly become obsolete.
+Without the help of 3rd party software and developers, your online business will quickly become obsolete.

-If your ecommerce plugin is not compatible with popular 3rd party tools, it should not be considered.
+If your WordPress ecommerce plugins are not compatible with popular 3rd party tools, they should not be considered.

 Does The Ecommerce Plugin Have A Strong Community Of Users?

-The best WordPress plugins have a strong community of users who can help you troubleshoot common issues.
-Because you will likely use many plugins on your site, incompatibilities can arise.
+The best WordPress ecommerce plugins have a strong community of users who can help you troubleshoot common issues.
+Because you will likely use many ecommerce plugins on your site, incompatibilities can arise.

-Make sure you read the 2 and 3 star reviews to make sure that the plugin is robust, works as described and won’t break your site.
+Make sure you read the 2 and 3 star reviews to make sure that your WordPress plugins are robust, work as described and won’t break your site.